-- Very open Irish economy vulnerable to weaker global outlook, including FDI inflows - Concentration risk from heavy reliance of economy on a small number of multi-national dominated sectors in terms of investment, output, employment, exports and tax receipts - Inflation and higher interest rates headwinds for Irish economy, as elsewhere - Very reliant on energy imports so could be impacted by disruptions to European gas supplies - Changes to US corporation (Gilti) tax regime still possible, could negatively impact FDI here - Supply constraints in new house building activity, with output still at quite low levels - Other capacity constraints emerging labour, electricity, water, infrastructure, planning laws - Competitiveness issues high house prices, high rents, high personal taxes, high wages & prices - Credit growth subdued; tight lending rules, low housing supply, weak loan demand, high savings
+- Very open Irish economy vulnerable to weaker global outlook, including FDI inflows - Concentration risk from heavy reliance of economy on a small number of multi-national dominated sectors in terms of investment, output, employment, exports and tax receipts - Inflation and higher interest rates headwinds for Irish economy, as elsewhere - Very reliant on energy imports so could be impacted by disruptions to European gas supplies - Changes to US corporation (Gilti) tax regime still possible, could negatively impact FDI here - Supply constraints in new house building activity, with output still at relatively low levels - Other capacity constraints emerging labour, electricity, water, infrastructure, planning laws - Competitiveness issues high house prices, high rents, high personal taxes, high wages & prices - Credit growth subdued; tight lending rules, low housing supply, weak loan demand, high savings

 Note: All Irish data in tables are sourced from the CSO unless otherwise stated.
 Non-Irish data are from the IMF, OECD and Thomson Financial.
 Irish forecasts are from AIB Economic Research Unit.
 This presentation is for information purposes and is not an invitation to deal.
 The information is believed to be reliable but is not guaranteed.
 Any expressions of opinions are subject to change without notice.
 This presentation is not to be reproduced in whole or in part without prior permission.
-In the Republic of Ireland it is distributed by Allied Irish Banks, p.L.c.
-In the UK it is distributed by Allied Irish Banks, plc and Allied Irish Banks, pl.C.
-In the UK it is distributed by Allied Irish Banks, plc.
-Allied Irish Banks, p.L.c. is regulated by the Central Bank of Ireland.
-Allied Irish Bank (GB) and Allied Irish Bank (NI) are trade marks used under licence by AIB Group (UK) p.L.c. (a wholly owned subsidiary of Allied Irish Banks, p.L.c.), incorporated in Northern Ireland.
+In the Republic of Ireland it is distributed by Allied Irish Banks, pl.c.
+In the UK it is distributed by Allied Irish Banks (GB).
+In Northern Ireland it is distributed by Allied Irish Bank Northern Ireland (INI).
+In the United States of America it is distributed by Allied Irish Banks, pl.c. a Wholly owned subsidiary of Allied Irish Bank (GB) and Allied Irish Bank (NI) are trade marks used under licence by AlB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
 Registered Office 92 Ann Street, Belfast BT1 3HH.
 Registered Number NI 018800.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-In the United States of America Street Department of Financial Services.
-Deposits and other investment products are not FDIC insured, they are not guaranteed by any bank and they may lose value.
+In the United States of America, Allied Irish Banks, p.l.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
+Deposits and other investment products are not FDIC insured, they are not quaranteed by any bank and they may lose value.
 Please note that telephone calls may be recorded in line with market practice.